Last Updated on

 In Japan, there are maid cafes where the staff dress up in maid costumes and treat you as their master.
 Now, you may be thinking that it sounds sexual, well it’s not meant to be that way at all.
 It’s just a café where the staff are dressed in cosplay.

-The cafe is strange, fun but maybe a little cringy all at the same time.
+The cafe is strange, fun and a little cringey all at the same time.
 It’s just basically a café where everyone dresses up!

 24. About 1500 earthquakes a year

 Tokyo lies on an active area where earthquakes are extremely common, and they have over 1500 of them a year.
-But really this is nothing for me because New Zealand has over 15,000 per year.
+This may seem like a scary Japan fact, but really this is nothing for me because New Zealand has over 15,000 per year!

 25. They take cleaning seriously